junneyang/easy-http-benchmark/README.md

 ### Feature:
 * this client test tool could easily reach a high level of pressure with small count of CPU and memory resources.
 * with a small scale of source code,extension of other protocol will be easy to achieve.
-* relatively perfect output of statistics and graphics
+* relatively perfect output of statistics and graphics.
+* automatic mail sending supported.

+### UpdateRecords:
+* 1.0——base version.
+* 1.1——add the feature of automatic mail sending.

 ### Dependencies:
 * tornado=>>http://www.tornadoweb.org/en/stable/